HomeDing/homeding.github.io/elements/displaydot.md

+---
-# The DisplayDot Element
+title: The DisplayDot Element

-::: excerpt displaydot
+id: displaydot
+tags: ["Element"]
+description: Displaying boolean values.
+excerpt: >
-The DisplayDotElement allows sending a boolean value to the display and place it at a specified position as a shallow or filled dot/circle.
+  The DisplayDot Element allows sending a boolean value to the display and show it at a specified position as a shallow or filled dot/circle.
   The value can be changed by using an action.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 Because there may be more values presented on a display at the same time the DisplayDotElement may exist multiple times in the configuration by using different positions.